 Rosemarie Dombrowski, PhD, Founding Director & Facilitator

-Rosemarie’s scholarship and creative work lies at the intersection of poetry, medicine, and disability.
-Accordingly, her first collection, The Book of Emergencies (Five Oaks Press, 2014), is a lyrical exploration of congenital disorders as well as nonverbal Autism, both of which afflict her son (now 24).
+As a Medical Humanist, Rosemarie’s scholarship and creative work lies at the intersection of poetry and medicine.
+Accordingly, her first poetry collection, The Book of Emergencies (Five Oaks Press, 2014), is a lyrical exploration of congenital cardiac disorders as well as nonverbal Autism, both of which afflict her son (now 25).
+Her most recent scholarship, “Narrative-Poetic Medicine for Student Veterans in Higher Ed,” appeared in Higher Ed Military in October 2023.

-After 20 years as a community and university-based literary arts educator and program developer, Rosemarie is the recipient of an Arts Hero Award, a Women & Philanthropy grant, a Fellowship from the Lincoln Center for Applied Ethics, and a Laureate Fellowship from the Academy of American Poets.
-In 2020, she was named one of The Great 48 by Phoenix Magazine.
-In 2022, she gave a TEDx talk entitled “The Medicinal Power of Poetry” and was named Speaker of the Year by Arizona Humanities.
+Rosemarie’s 20+ years as a community and university-based literary arts educator and program developer has earned her numerous awards, including an Arts Hero Award, a Great 48 award, a Women & Philanthropy grant, a Fellowship from the Lincoln Center for Applied Ethics, and a Laureate Fellowship from the Academy of American Poets.
+In 2022, she gave a TEDx talk entitled “The Medicinal Value of Poetry” and was named Speaker of the Year by Arizona Humanities.
+In 2023, she was the recipient of the Arizona Capitol Times Leader of the Year Award in the Arts & Culture category.

 Melissa Leto, Lead Facilitator